franciscoai/crypto/README.md

 # crypto

-Just playing around with crypto data visualization.
+Just playing around with crypto data visualization and analysis